serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 }
 ~~~

 And done.
 We're consuming messages from RabbitMQ.
-You can go to the management console now and send some messages to the exchange that routes messages to the queue your RabbitConsumerActor is listening to.
-What you should see at least is the message being logged to the console, but you can play with the `Duct` definition to do whatever you want.
+You can go to the management console now and send some messages the queue your RabbitConsumerActor is listening to.
+What you should see at least, is messages being logged to the console.
+You can play with the `Duct` definition to do whatever else you want.

+It's not over.
+Akka Streams is 0.3 right now.
+It'll be exciting to see how it evolves and I'll be there to watch and write about it.
+Particularly from RabbitMQ point of view.
+Leave a comment here, drop me an email at jakub@scalac.io or tweet @jczuchnowski if you want to talk about this some more.